Back to top

 How do I get an ACAT assessment and apply for government funding support?

 Before you can move into a residential aged care centre, or access residential respite care, you’ll need to apply for what’s known as an ACAT assessment.
-This assessment is used to recommend the type and level of care that will best meet you or your loved ones needs.
+This assessment is used to recommend the type and level of care that will best meet you or your loved one’s needs.

-Getting assessed for government funding support is easy, to help you start your aged care journey, we’ve outlined the process in three easy steps.
+Getting assessed for government funding support is easy, but to help you start your aged care journey, we’ve outlined the process in three easy steps.

 Our friendly team is here to help